mossssama/AndroidClasses/README.md

 - - - -
 # SharedPreferences #
-Write the following inside the class you want to used sharedPreferences in it
+Write the following inside the class you want to use sharedPreferences in it

     SINGLETON_SharedPref.init(getContext());